-It will be seen that the full course of study extends over three years, and the Faculty are satisfied that students who have not made considerable progress in the study of law do themselves and the Law School an injury by entering the upper classes.
+It will be seen that the full course of study extends over three years, and the Faculty are satisfied that students who have not made considerable progress in the study of law do themselves and the Law School an injury by attempting to graduate in a shorter period.
 Where students can afford it, they should spend three years in the study of law.
 But in order to meet the case of those who cannot afford this, students are permitted to enter and take the examinations of more than one class during the same term, their fitness to complete the course in less than three years being determined by their ability to pass the regular examinations at the close of each term, and to comply with the other requirements for graduation.